School of Radiography

 Our academic year runs July – June.

-Applications for our class of 2023 are currently closed.
-We encourage future applicants to apply for the class of 2024 beginning January 2022.
-Learn more about the application process for our School of Radiography.
+Applications for the class of 2025 are currently open.
+Learn more about the application process for the School of Radiography.

 Radiography as a Career